AlePuglisi/navigation-learning/nav2-course/README.md

 This Resource is based on the course on Nav2 on [Udemy](https://www.udemy.com/course/ros2-nav2-stack/?srsltid=AfmBOooiAWhc3jH4Gwttw345eHEBR6KJ7WLRfCRzbN5M8y_iSPS0GvtT&couponCode=KEEPLEARNING) by Edouard Renard. <br/>

 (..I'm currently taking this course..) <br/>

+>[!NOTE]
-Notice that, this is not to advertise his course.<br>
+> This is not to advertise his course.<br/>
-Instead, I want to provide a tutorial for anyone approaching ROS2 Navigation with Nav2 for the first time, or for those that want to recap it.<br/>
+> Instead, I want to provide a tutorial for those approaching ROS2 Navigation with Nav2 for the first time or those wanting to recap it.<br/>
-This resource is also for the future me, as a simplified "documentation" to Nav2 usage, this is based on my understanding and what I think is most useful.<br/>
+> This resource is also for the future me, as a simplified "documentation" to Nav2 usage, this is based on my understanding and what I think is most useful.<br/>

 ## Prerequisite knowledge (Advised):
 - ROS 2 basics (Nodes, topics, etc)